-During his tenure with the Corsairs, Ducharme played a key role in leading UMass Dartmouth to its most successful stretch in terms of victories since the late 1980s.
+Before assuming the head coaching role, Ducharme played a key role in leading UMass Dartmouth to its most successful stretch in terms of victories since the late 1980s under Van Voorhis.
 The Corsairs compiled an overall record of 50-30, three winning seasons, and a berth in the 2013 Little East Conference Women's Basketball Championship Game.
 He also oversaw the development of two of the greatest scorers in program history in Colleen Moriarty '13 and Erika Bornemann '14.
 The Canton, Mass. products became just the sixth and seventh student-athletes in program history to eclipse the 1,000-career point milestone.

 In 2013, UMass Dartmouth established its first 20-win season, putting an additional two victories between the previous standard that was set by the 1988 and 1989 squads.
 The Corsairs edged Western Connecticut 74-64 in the semifinals to reach the championship game of the conference tournament for the first time in program hi overstory.
 The UMass Dartmouth coaching staff capped its impressive season when Moriarty became the first Corsair to be elected as LEC Player of the Year.

 Ducharme has enjoyed nearly a 10-year professional relationship with his alma mater, aiding the University in a variety of roles.
 Prior to his appointment as the assistant women's basketball coach, he worked extensively in the Admissions Office as an Admissions Counselor.
 The 2000 graduate received his bachelor's degree in psychology from UMass Dartmouth.
 Ducharme earned a master's degree in physical education from Bridgewater State University in 2005.
 In addition to his role as a coach, he is also the Athletic Department's recruiting coordinator.